jeffjcb/expensetrack/README.md

 # Tendie-Tracker
 A web app for tracking expenses and budgets.

-What are tendies?
-Basically, money.
-Internet people call money 'tendies' and it's a word play on 'tender' (i.e. legal currency) and chicken tenders the food ¯\\\_(ツ)_/¯

 ## Features
   * Quick and bulk expensing
   * Budget creation and automatic tracking of expenses per budget